 Today, these demonstration centers have become the hubs of activity for collecting seeds and selling processed biodiesel to large buyers.
 The whole process is being managed in a public-private partnership model, where government agencies help in building infrastructure, local voluntary organizations help in raising awareness and collecting seeds, while private companies are the end-users.
 The unit in Shivamogga run by Chirantana Green Technology Centre of JNNCE is an ideal model for replication in other places.

-- Farmers associated to the district milk cooperative are involved in collecting oilseeds in remote villages.
-These seeds are collected at the milk collection centers and are then brought to the city dairy plant.
-This is then transported to the demonstration center.
+- Farmers associated with the district milk cooperative collect oilseeds in remote villages.
+These seeds are collected at the milk collection centers and are then brought to the city’s dairy plant, which is then transported to the KSBDB demonstration center.

-- Pongamia (Honge) are the dominant oilseeds available in central Karnataka.
-Around 15 tons of Honge seeds are collected in Shimoga district, which are typically seeds are collected between March and May.
+- Pongamia and neem (Honge) are the dominant oilseeds available in central Karnataka.
+Around 15 tons of these oil seeds are collected in the Shimoga district, which are typically seeds are collected between March and May.

 - Oil is extracted from expeller machines at the center and then fed into the biodiesel extraction machine.
 A chemical reaction called trans-esterification takes place between the oil, caustic soda and methanol to produce ‘methyl ester’, which is biodiesel.